|

 Considerations for How To Create Your Digital Downloads and Printables

 • Type of digital download you want to create.
-For example, SVGs need to be made with different software than a spreadsheet.
+For example, SVGs must be made with software that is different from a spreadsheet.

 • Software knowledge.
 What program are you already familiar with?
 If you’re a whiz at Excel, spreadsheets would be a great idea.
 If you’re good with Photoshop and Illustrator, consider anything in the graphic design field.